Gluesticks Blog

 See the recipe card for full information on ingredients and quantities.

-How To Make Blueberry Slab Pie
+How To Make Pecan Slab Pie

 Hand holding ball of pie dough wrapped in plastic.

 Step 1: Mix flour and salt in a large bowl.
 Cut in shortening using a pastry cutter.
 Cut in butter until the particles are the size of small peas.
 Combine the milk and lemon juice in a small bowl.
 Add oil and milk/lemon mixture to the flour mixture and stir until a soft dough forms.
-Divide dough into 2 pieces, wrap in plastic and chill for 30 minutes.
+Wrap in plastic and chill for 30-45 minutes in the refrigerator.

 Pie dough rolled out onto jelly roll pan.